 - Listen.
 As we all know there is often a world of difference between documented policies and real-life practice.
 This inevitably means that you need to talk with people about how they work in practice, regardless of any documents and policies.

-Step 3: Planning/strategy – preparing the GDPR actions to be taken
+GDPR compliance step 3: Planning/strategy – preparing the GDPR actions to be taken

 Once you know where the gaps are it’s time to get really strategic and planning what needs to be done to close the gaps and taking all the other measures which you’ve identified.